keijiro/keijiro.github.io/index.md

 also a [YouTube] and a [Vimeo] channel.
 Sometimes I make music and share on [SoundCloud].

-You can ping me via [Twitter] or [Facebook], or in case of preferring good old email, drop to [here]!
+You can ping me via [Twitter]/[Facebook], or in case of preferring good old email, drop to [here]!

 [Unity]: https://unity3d.com